Skip to main content

 [ii] Book of Genesis.
 Chapter 44 Analysis

-Excerpt from the Book of Genesis
+Excerpts from the Book of Genesis

 (1922LeeserI:56-57)

-Type of similarity and justification
+Type of Similarity and Justification

 Ancient Near Eastern and Egyptian Contexts

 2 And my cup, the silver cup, thou shalt put in the mouth of the sack of the youngest, and the money for his com.
-And he did according to the word of Joseph which he had spoken.12 And he searched, at the eldest he began, and at the youngest he left off; and the cup was found in Benjamin's sack.16 And Judah said, What shall we say unto my lord? what shall we speak? or how shall we justify ourselves?
+And he did according to the word of Joseph which he had spoken. … 12 And he searched, at the eldest he began, and at the youngest he left off; and the cup was found in Benjamin's sack. … 16 And Judah said, What shall we say unto my lord? what shall we speak? or how shall we justify ourselves?
 God hath found out the iniquity of thy servants: behold we are servants unto my lord, both we, as also he in whose hand the cup was found.
 17 And he said, God forbid that I should do this: the man in whose hand the cup was found, he shall be my servant; and as for you, go you up in peace unto your father.

 4 They were gone out of the city, not yet far off, when Joseph said unto the superintendent of his house, Up, follow after the men; and when thou hast overtaken them, say unto them, Wherefore have ye returned evil for good?
 5 Is not this out of which my lord drinketh, and whereby indeed he divineth? ye have done evil in so doing.

-Practice of professional magic.
+Practice of Professional Magic

 The textual similarity is manifested in the mention of divination and the use of magical attributes as an integral part of the competencies of a high-ranking official, which corresponds to the Egyptian institution of the khery-heb (lector priests).